bambooforest/IntroDataScience_Spring_2022/2_writing_scientific_reports/README.md

 this course’s repository is the syllabus file, which is named [README.md](../README.md).

-Now create a folder in your repository for your first “scientific” report.
+Now create your first “scientific” report.
 You should create the .Rmd file and edit it in RStudio and then knit the output file into an .md file.
 You can write a bit about some topic that you are interested in.
+For example, working on a masters thesis topic?
+Tell me a bit about it.
-And use the R Markdown syntax to do things like:
+Use the R Markdown syntax to do the following:

--   add an appropriate header (e.g., title, date, output format)
+-   add an appropriate header (e.g., title, author, date, output format)
 -   add some headers and sub-headers
 -   create a bullet list (can you add one with numbers or letters?)
 -   [insert a